Does Renters Insurance Cover Dogs?

 Renters Insurance for Dogs: Coverage Limits

-Your coverage limits on dog liabilities under a renters policy will vary from one insurance group to the next.
+Your coverage limits on dog liabilities under a renters policy will depend on the value you select.
 When your agent builds your policy, you’ll select liability coverage limits that meet your needs.
 You can even increase that coverage limit.
-Keep in mind that costs for premiums and coverage limits can be related to your zip code, insurance score, credit score and even your driving record.
+Keep in mind that costs for premiums and coverage limits can be related to your ZIP code, insurance score, credit score and even your driving record.

 Here are a few examples of canine liability losses that are typically not covered by standard renters policies: